Shawn910215/CSS-Recap/README.md

 9.Text should usually not be completely black.
 Lighten if up it looks heavy and uninviting.
 11.Do not make text too light! use a tool to check contrast between text and background colors:
 --contrast ratio needs to be at least 4.5:1 for normal text and 3:1 for large text(18px+)

+P71 Rules#3 Images and Illustrations
+1.different types of images: product photos, storytelling photos,illustrations,patterns 2.Use images to support your website's message and story.
+So only use relevant images!
+3.Prefer original images. if not possible, use original-looking stock images(not generic ones) 4.Image tools: Unsplash,Pexels,DrawKit,unDraw 5.
+Try to show real people to trigger user's emotions 6.if necessary, crop images to fit your message.
+7.Handling Text on images
+7.1 Darker or brighten image(completely or partially, using a gradient) 7.2Position text into neutral image area.
+7.3 Put text in a box.
+8. To account for high-res screens, make image dimensions 2x as big as their displayed size 9.Compress images for a lower file size and better performance(use Squoosh tool to compress images.😁) 10.When using multiple images side-by-side,make sure they have the exact same dimensions.

+P72 Rules#4 Icons
+1.Use a good icon pack, there are tons of gree and paid icons packs(Phosphor icons,ionicons,icons8) 2.Use only one icon pack.
+Do not mix icons from different icon packs.
+3.Use SVG icons or icon fonts.
+Do not use bitmap image formats(.jpg and .png).
+4.Adjust to website personality!Roundness,weight and filled/outlined depend on typography.
+5.Use icons to provide visual assistance to text.
+6.Use icons for product feature blocks
+7.Use icons associated with actions, and label them 8.Use icons as bullet points.
+9.1 To keep icons neutral, use same color as text.
+To draw more attention, use different color.
+9.2 Do not confuse your users: icons need to make sense and fit the text or action!
+9.3 Do not make icons larger that what they were designed for. if needed, enclose them in a shape.

+P73: use online tools to copy svg(ex.heroicons) to the list.
+Use multiple cursors: press option(alt) key when select multiple svg codes. and to the place you want to paste. do it again.